 For the next 50 years the fire department was operated under the direction of the city government.
 In 1958 another group of civic leaders formed Snohomish County Fire Protection District 17 to provide protection to the farms and mills surrounding the city.
 The 38.5 square miles originally established as the boundaries of Fire District 17 are the same today as when the District was founded.
 In 1987 the City of Granite Falls was annexed as part of the Fire District.

 While gravel and rock quarries have replaced the gold, silver, and copper mines of the early 1900's and single-family housing developments have replaced most of the working farms, Fire District 17 still takes pride in its volunteer spirit with 26 part-time firefighter/EMT's working alongside the 14 full-time employees to provide seven-day-a-week 24-hour a day staffing.
 Fire District 17 protects a resident population of approximately 13,600 people and in 2019 answered 2,160 alarms.

 The Firefighter/EMT's staff three ambulances, two fire engines, one water tender and a brush truck from two fire stations.
 Station 87, built in the early 1900's and located in downtown Granite Falls serves as the headquarters fire station.
 Station 86 opened in 2001 and is located in the southwest portion of the District near the intersection of 84th Street NE and 163rd Avenue NE.
 The two stations are staffed with a combination of up to eight full-time/part-time personnel twenty-four hours per day, seven days per week.

-In addition to providing emergency response, Fire District 17 also provides a wide range of fire prevention and public education services including CPR and First Aid training, blood pressure checks, address plates, smoke alarm installation and station tours/visits.
+In addition to providing emergency response, Fire District 17 also provides a wide range of fire prevention and public education services including CPR and First Aid training, blood pressure checks, address plates, and station tours/visits.